 Some of this is visible with the one year data, but no to the same extent and not as clearly.

-The point is that when the market is ‘undervalued’, i.e. when the price is well below its average multiple of earnings, the market is more likely to go up and therefore future returns are likely to be higher.
-Just look at 1920, 1932, 1941, 1949 and 1983.
-The times close to these years saw future returns much higher than the market has returned on average.
+When the market is ‘undervalued’ relative to “smoothed earnings”, i.e. when the CAPE ratio is low, the market is more likely to go up and therefore future returns are likely to be higher than normal.

-The standard way to measure an asset classes is by its returns and the variability of those returns.
-However, very few people seem to take note of how those returns vary over time and how it might be possible to spot, beforehand, when future returns are more likely to be higher.
+The standard way to measure asset classes is by returns and the variability of those returns.
+However, very few people seem to take note of how those returns vary over time and how it might be possible to spot, beforehand, when future returns are more likely to be higher than normal.

-With hindsight, it’s clear that returns from 1932 were spectacular, while returns from 1929 were terrible.
+With hindsight, it’s clear that S&P 500 returns from 1932 were spectacular, while returns from 1929 were terrible.
 In real terms it took some 30 years to break even from 1929, while the returns in the same period from 1932 were about 500%.
-That’s a pretty big difference and by looking at 10 year earnings averages at the time, you could have come to the same conclusion, which means you may have been able to sidestep the 80%+ losses in the downmarket by getting out of equities when they were obviously expensive.
-Even better would have been to get back in in 1932 when they were obviously cheap.
-But it was only really obvious if you were looking with the right tools, and PE isn’t the right tool.
+That’s a pretty big difference.